 That's because the one thing that all our members have in common is that they often know of things they would like to do, but choose not to because they don't have anyone to do them with.
 Has a play come out recently that you'd like to see?
 Do you like avant-garde French cinema but have nobody to watch it with?
 Just suggest something on Stitch to find other members who would like to come with you.
 Many Stitch activities include just a few people instead of being large social get-togethers, which promotes conversation and connections between members with similar interests.

 On Meetup, event organizers need to pay a subscription fee in order to create events, while attendees don't.
 (Although as mentioned above, Meetup has recently announced they are planning to change this model so that all attendees pay a small fee when attending events.)

 On Stitch, you don't need to be a paying member to organize and suggest events, and you can attend activities and events for free.
 Stitch members only require a paid membership if they want to unlock greater ability to browse individual Stitch member profiles and connect with more members one-to-one, or to use some of the other features related to connecting with other members online.

 Social mission & background

 Stitch differs from Meetup in that it was founded as a social enterprise, built to have a specific social impact of addressing social isolation for older adults.
-The Stitch community itself is a not-for-profit charity (and is in the process of acquiring deductible gift status, to allow donors to more easily contribute to our social mission).
+The Stitch community itself is a not-for-profit charity, recognized for its social mission in both Australia and the US.

 Meetup, by contrast, is a Silicon Valley venture capital backed social network, which raised over $20M in venture funding and was sold in 2017 to WeWork (itself a multi-billion dollar company) for $200M.
 This doesn't mean Meetup can't make a positive difference to the lives of its users, but its social mission isn't baked in to the DNA of its business the way it is with the Stitch community.